 Everlast MMA Grappling Gloves

-Everlast's grappling glove model does precisely that.
-There is precious little padding, so hitting with any amount of force is not advised.
-Still, the small padding is exactly what allows for unobstructed grappling, along with the open palm design.
+There is precious little padding, so hitting with force is not advised unless you are working on conditioning your hands.
+Still, the thin padding is precisely what allows for unobstructed grappling, along with the open palm design.

 Pros